-9 injured when subway car derails in Boston
+9 hospitalized when subway car derails in Boston

 - Boeing didn’t plan to fix 737 MAX warning light until 2020

-Emergency workers said they were told by witnesses that everything went dark and they were thrown around the train car.
+Emergency workers said they were told by witnesses that everything went dark and they were thrown around the car.

-The cause of the derailment is under investigation.
+The cause is under investigation.

 The derailment caused major delays on the public transit system.